MP political crisis deepens as 20 rebel MLAs loyal to Scindia quit Congress

 The development comes minutes after Scindia resigned from the Congress in Delhi saying it was now time for him to move on.
 He was promptly expelled from the Congress by party president Sonia Gandhi.

+While 19 MLAs, most of them believed to be loyal to expelled party leader Jyotiraditya Scindia, have sent their resignation letters via e-mail to Raj Bhavan, Bisahulal Singh submitted his resignation letter as an MLA to the Assembly speaker.

-"We have received resignations of 14 MLAs through two e-mails with attachments," a Raj Bhavan official told PTI.
+"We have received resignations of 19 MLAs through e-mails with attachments," a Raj Bhawan official told PTI.

-In case the six MLAs decide to follow the suit of Scindia, the number of the Congress legislators in the 230-member House will come down by 20 (including the 14 MLAs who have sent their resignation letters to Raj Bhavan) to 94 from the current 114.
+The Congress produced a copy of Bisahulal Singh's resignation letter which he submitted to the speaker.

+Former chief minister and senior BJP leader later announced that Singh (65) has joined the BJP.

 Madhya Pradesh crisis: Floor test likely on March 16 and here are the numbers